-A Hurst door far exceeds the requirements of Approved Document L of the Building Regulations, which states that all new doors must have a U value of 1.8 W/Mtr2/K or less.
-Whilst the U Value will be determined by the amount of glazing, you can be reassured that Hurst composite doors are equal to or less than 1.5 W/Mtr2/K.
+A Hurst door meets the requirements of the latest Approved Document L of the Building Regulations, which states that doors must have a U value of 1.4 W/Mtr2/K or less.
+Whilst the U Value will be determined by the amount of glazing, you can be reassured that Hurst composite doors are equal to or less than 1.4 W/Mtr2/K.

 Not only do Hurst doors feature a high performing insulating core with a high impact GRP skin, they also feature:

 - a multi-chamber thermally efficient frame with high tech triple seal

 - an external door gasket and adjustable hinges to deliver a firm and consistent compression between the door frame and sash to stop any drafts